-A counselling session by the Women Development Cell of the College in collaboration with NGO Sewa Bharti, was conducted to provide psychological support to students for mental health and emotional wellbeing during the covid outbreak and beyond.
+A counselling session was organised by Women Development Cell, in collaboration with IQAC,SLC and Maa Ratni on "Busting stress: The Real Challenge of Covid-19" on 17th March, 2021.
+Dr. Neelima Nagpal accepted our humble request to be the Counsellor for the day and gave a patient hearing to all the 18 students who interacted with her personally.
+The session was conducted to provide psychological support to students for mental health and emotional wellbeing during the covid outbreak and beyond.
 Taking care of our mind is always important, but doing so in the middle of a pandemic can be really tricky.
 A pandemic like covid-19 can inflict feelings like fear, anxiety and stress in minds of young under graduate students who are already busy contemplating a lot of things.
 Therefore, the College takes the responsibility to ensure the best state of mind so that they can make the most out of their education.
-Students are observed to lose focus on learning when dealing with any kind of mental illness or distress and hence they are unable to absorb the information so provided.
+Students are observed to loose focus on learning when dealing with any kind of mental illness or distress and hence they are unable to absorb the information so provided.
 An important component of fighting the battle against mental health is creating accessible forums to raise awareness and webinars like these are those forums.
-The Session took place on 16th April, 2020 under the supervision of Dr. Neelima Nagpal and was attended by over 30 students.